erick-santiago/Chip8-Emulator/README.md

 ![WIPEOFF](Media/WIPEOFF.png "WIPEOFF")
 *WIPEOFF*

 CHIP-8 is an interpreted programming language orginally developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
-The CHIP-8 programs are run on a CHIP-8 virtual machine, the purpose of this was to allow video games to be more easily programmed on these computers (source wiki).
+The CHIP-8 programs are run on a CHIP-8 virtual machine, the purpose of which was to allow video games to be more easily programmed on these computers (source wiki).

 ## Pre-reqs